Introducing holidays to the Dominican Republic for 2017 / 2018

 From the romantic Santo Domingo to the stunning wrap around terrace houses in Puerto Plata, whether you choose to stay in an all inclusive or self-catering, you will find plenty more than just a beach holiday in the Dominican Republic.
 The Dominican Republic continues to be one of the most popular long-haul destinations.

 Tourists looking to get out of the busy cities and into the relaxing countryside can do so in minutes.
 Driving along the highways, you will be in the scenic outskirts and on secluded beaches in no time.
 Why wait to start your holidays?
-Book your flights now and head out to the Caribbean in 2017.
+Book your flights now and head out to the Caribbean in 2017 or 2018.

 Top destinations in Dominican Republic